 Given this bias, we might expect that predictive performance estimated with balanced subsets would not generalize well to the population level.
-To directly address this issue, population-level predictive performance was obtained by performing cross-validation on the full set of protein pairs (see section 2.2) and compared with predictive performance estimated with sampled subsets.
-Table 1 and Supplementary Fig. S1 show that predictive performance estimated with random subsets agrees well with population-level predictive performance for four prominent PPI prediction algorithms (M1-M4).
+To directly address this issue, population-level predictive performance was obtained by performing cross-validation on the full set of protein pairs (see Section 2.2) and compared with Table 2.
+Correlation between the lack of bias in the subset used for cross-validation and the estimated predictive performance predictive performance estimated with sampled subsets.
+Table 1 and Supplementary Figure S1 show that predictive performance estimated with random subsets agrees well with population-level predictive performance for four prominent PPI prediction algorithms (M1-M4).
 In contrast, there are significant differences between population-level predictive performances and those estimated with balanced subsets for all four methods.
-These differences are all both statistically significant (p values $< 2 \times 10^{-6}$) and large, and apply to both SVM-based (M1-M3) and non-SVM-based (M4) methods.
+These differences are all both statistically significant ($P < 2 \times 10^{-6}$) and large, and apply to both SVM-based (M1-M3) and non-SVM-based (M4) methods.
 Taken together, the analyses in Table 1 indicate that balanced sampling produces highly biased subsets of negative PPIs and predictive performance estimated with balanced subsets does not generalize to the population level.